Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 What is Winter Sowing?

-Winter sowing is a low-maintenance way to start seeds outdoors using recycled plastic containers as mini-greenhouses.
-The seeds experience natural winter conditions—cold, snow, and fluctuating temperatures—which triggers dormancy and natural stratification for stronger seedlings come spring.
+Winter sowing is an easy way to start seeds outside using recycled plastic containers as mini-greenhouses.
+The seeds go through real winter conditions, which helps them break dormancy and grow stronger once spring arrives.

 My biggest seed-starting struggles were forgetting to water seedlings or hardening them off too late.
 With winter sowing, nature takes care of those steps for me!